Tajín is an iconic Mexican chilli lime seasoning. It is tart, a bit smoky and has a mild spicy kick.

 Luckily, this simple blend of dried red chillies, dehydrated lime and salt is easy to substitute at home.

 I went through numerous taste tests to find the best Tajín Seasoning alternatives to suit your palate and pantry.
 And then I just kept right on taste testing.
-The stuff is addictive!
+The stuff is utterly delicious!

 What is Tajín Clásico Seasoning?